andrewfitz/wp-alexa-flash-briefing/README.md

-# alexa-fb
-Alexa voice flash briefing plugin for Wordpress
+# Alexa Flash Briefing Plugin for Wordpress

 This is a Wordpress plugin that creates a new post type of "briefing" that lets you create Alexa Flash Briefing compatible posts just like you would anything else in Wordpress.
 It uses these posts to create a feed for Alexa skills through the API.